Is This Normal Aging?

 Clinicians use the term “impoverished “to describe the Dementia-related changes in language complexity and vocabulary.

 The ability to use household items is another indicator of Dementia.
 Most people find it annoying or frustrating when upgrading a home appliance to one that is heavy in technology or with new features.
 The source of annoyance often stems from changes in vision or the reduction in dexterity that arthritis may cause.
-However, people who have Dementia no longer know how to use their familiar dishwasher or drier.
+However, people who have Dementia no longer know how to use their familiar dishwasher or dryer.

-When considering whether a set of symptoms indicates dementia or normal aging, one must evaluate whether the symptoms are a nuisance, problematic, or debilitating.
+When considering whether a set of symptoms indicates Dementia or normal aging, one must evaluate whether the symptoms are a nuisance, problematic, or debilitating.
 This is best accomplished with the help of appropriate medical professionals and input from caregivers and loved ones.

 Content Contributor: Janet Yagoda Shagam, Ph.D., is a freelance medical and science writer and the author of "An Unintended Journey: A Caregiver's Guide to Dementia.", available through Amazon.
 Please visit our Author's page to learn more and find this title.
-The opinions expressed by contributing authors are not necessarily the opinions of the Dementia Society, Inc. We do not endorse nor guarantee products, comments, suggestions, links, or other forms of the content contained within blog posts that have been provided to us with permission, or otherwise.
-Dementia Society does not provide medical advice.
-Please consult your doctor. www.DementiaSociety.org

 Comments